Akshaya-Nallathambi/Finance-and-Risk-Analytics-2/README.md

-# Finance and Risk Analytics 2
+# Credit Risk Default Model

 The project involved developing a credit risk default model on Indian companies using the performance data of several companies to predict whether a company is going to default on upcoming loan payments.